toss/es-toolkit/docs/reference/math/add.md

 # add

-A function that adds two numbers while handling `invalid or NaN values`.
+A function that adds two numbers while handling `NaN` values.

-This function takes two numeric values and returns their sum.
+This function takes two numbers and returns their sum.

-If either of the two values is `invalid or NaN`, it returns `NaN`.
+If either value is `NaN`, the function returns `NaN`.

 ## Signature